JuliaDataScience/JuliaDataScience/contents/dataVis.md

     """
 sco(s)
 ```
 or as a `Dict` calling `pltobject.attributes.attributes`.

-Asking for help in the `repl` as `?lines` or `help(lines)` for any given plotting
-function will also show you their corresponding attributes plus a short description on how to use
-that specific function, e.g.,
+Asking for help in the `repl` as `?lines` or `help(lines)` for any given plotting function will show you their corresponding attributes plus a short description on how to use that specific function, e.g.:

 ```jl
 s = """